gramener/uifactory/docs/guide/README.md

   stringify: value => ...       // Function to convert value to string }
 ```

+Each custom type needs a `parse` and `stringify` functions with the following signature:

+- `parse(string, name, data)`: Converts the attribute `name:type="string"` into the property `el.$data.name`
+  - `string`: string value of the attribute
+  - `name`: name of the attribute.
+(Property names are in camelCase.
+This is in kebab-case)
+  - `data`: all properties of the component, computed so far
+- `stringify(value, name, data)`: Converts the property `el.$data.name == value` into a attribute value string
+  - `value`: JavaScript object holding the property value
+  - `name`: name of the attribute.
+(Property names are in camelCase.
+This is in kebab-case)
+  - `data`: all properties of the component, computed so far

+It can be quite useful to have all properties available as `data`.
+This lets you parse attributes
+based on previous attributes.

 Let's add type called `:range`, which creates an array of values: